Saralkarki/pascals_triangle/README.md

-Readme: This is where my personal projects goo
+Readme: This is where my personal projects go